nogibjj/Haochong-Xia-Week-2/README.md

 To do an extension base on week 1 by making a python template and generate descriptive statistics on datasets using Pandas.

 # Preparation
-1.open codespaces
+1. open codespaces
-2.open Colab
+2. open Colab
-3.wait for container to be built with requiremnts.txt installed
+3. wait for container to be built with requiremnts.txt installed

 # Check format and test errors
 1.Format code make format